 To dream of a road usually depicts your prevailing direction in, or approach to, life – this direction/approach can be either self created out of your own actions or decisions, or arise out of other peoples or social influence.
 The road can also suggest things that are entering your life, depending on the dream.

 The road or avenue can also indicate the norm in social behaviour, therefore the direction in life taken by many people; you predispositions; any direction you are taking, such as a love affair, a business, a new attitude; your public activities.
+Entering a road or street suggests you open yourself to new impressions and experiences, whatever they may be.

 The size, richness, cleanliness, amount of people, and situation of the road shows how you inwardly see either the direction chosen, or the choices confronting you.